Pallavan Express: History

-The Pallavan Express was introduced to run along with the Vaigai Express from Chennai to Madurai in Metre Gauge era.
-The express was initially introduced on 15 August 1984 between Chennai and Madurai as a daily day express service with remaining rakes of Vaigai Superfast Express.
+This Express was introduced to run along with the Vaigai Express from Chennai to Madurai in Metre Gauge era.
+The express was initially introduced on 15 August 1984 between Chennai and Madurai as a daily day express service with remaining rakes of Vaigai Superfast Express in the name of Pallavan Express which is listed in the timetable then (as shown in the image).